Returning

 On Community Networks & Justice

-Julian Casasbuenas, GDJF
+Julian Casasbuenas, Colnodo

 On Data Justice & Food Sovereignty

-Sofía Monsalve Suárez calls for data governance grounded in justice and food sovereignty.
+Sofía calls for data governance grounded in justice and food sovereignty.
 She highlights how corporate data extraction from small-scale food producers threatens not only traditional knowledge and livelihoods but also the ecological and cultural foundations of our food systems.
 Digital technologies must serve the most marginalized—not deepen exploitation.

-Sofía Monsalve Suárez, GDJF
+Sofía Monsalve Suárez, FIAN International

 On Digital Rights for All

-Izak Minnaar stresses that human rights must extend online—covering access to work, education, and information.
+Izak stresses that human rights must extend online—covering access to work, education, and information.
 Without anchoring digital systems in human rights principles, the internet risks becoming a lawless and unjust space.
 He calls for urgent action to align digital governance with fundamental freedoms.

 Izak Minnaar, GDJF